quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 - `COM_HUNKMEGS`: Sets the amount of memory in mega bytes reserved for the server.
 - `G_PASSWORD`: Password which players have to enter if they want to access the server.
 - `NET_PORT`: The game port.
 If you do not set it, the Docker container will set it to the default value of `27960`.
-- `QLX_PLUGINS`: A list of comma separated names of minqlx plugins.
-If no value is given, the Docker container will create one containing all plugins it found in the `minqlx-plugins` directory thus just loading every plugin that is present.
+- `QLX_PLUGINS`: A list of comma separated names of minqlx plugin file names without their `.py` extension.
+If no value is given, the Docker container will create one containing all plugins it finds in the `minqlx-plugins` directory thus loading every plugin that is present.
 - `SERVERSTARTUP`: Can be used to setup the map which the server should run after startup.
 Its default value is `startRandomMap`.
 Set a specific map by using a value like `map bloodrun stdduel`.
 - `SV_HOSTNAME`: The name of your server as it appears in the in-game server browser.
 - `SV_MAXCLIENTS`: Number of player slots available.